Christian Gerhardt

 Antonie Van Wyk

-Antonie van Wyk is a Brazilian Jiu-Jitsu purple belt under Professor Roberto Atalla, having trained since 2015.
+Antonie van Wyk is a Brazilian Jiu-Jitsu brown belt under Professor Roberto Atalla, having trained since 2015.
 He began coaching adults in 2023 and brings a broad martial arts background to his teaching, including a second brown belt in Shotokan Karate and many years of Tai Chi practice.

 His approach to Jiu-Jitsu is rooted in strong fundamentals, drawing on principles from Judo, combat Jiu-Jitsu, and self-defence.
 While he values the foundations of the art, he also enjoys exploring leg locks and the strategic possibilities they offer, particularly for a more measured and technical grappling style.